-In the event that electrical, fuel, or mechanical failures occur, the owner should immediately turn the gas supply off at the manual Gas Valve, located in the burner compartment.
-Also turn off electrical power to the Furnace and contact a qualified service technician.
+In the event that electrical, fuel, or mechanical failures occur, the owner should immediately turn the gas supply off at the manual gas valve, located in the burner compartment.
+Also turn off electrical power to the furnace and contact the service agency designated by your dealer.